WebAssembly/design/CodeOfConduct.md

 participants hold each other to these high standards.

-If you are worried that the code isn't being followed, or are witness to a violation but are uncomfortable speaking up,please contact the Community Group's chairs at `team-wasm-chairs@w3.org` (note: this list is also visible to W3C staff).
+If you are worried that the code isn't being followed, or are witness to a violation but are uncomfortable speaking up, please contact the Community Group's chairs at `team-wasm-chairs@w3.org` (note: this list is also visible to W3C staff).

 In cases where there is repeated disregard for the CEPC, it is possible to incur disciplinary